mmargenot/mmargenot.github.io/content/posts/language-models-and-what-there-is.md

 If we were to add more authors beyond the one, the complexity would increase significantly.
 This graphical structure can be used to improve our relationships between text in our target domain, enriching the accompanying embeddings.

-# Automated Ontologies
+# Automated Extraction
-So far, we've discussed a manually created ontology, but these become useful when a machine can construct them for you.
+So far, we've discussed a manually created ontology, but these become more useful when a machine can construct them for you.

 We've developed a wide variety of tools historically for extracting ontologies from data, but if there's one thing that large language models are good for, it's reading text.
 For our purposes, we'll use an LLM and structured outputs to extract our schema from a collection of works by early horror authors.
 If we allow the schema to follow a similar shape to the above examples and run an extraction with an LLM on:
 - The Great God Pan, by Arthur Machen